-Typically, a third degree CSC, which is commonly referred to as Statutory Rape, encompasses situations where an individual engages in any sexual activity involving sexual penetration, especially with minors above 13 years of age or the victim is mentally incapacitated or physically helpless.
+Typically, a third degree CSC, which is commonly referred to as Statutory Rape, encompasses situations where an individual engages in any sexual activity involving sexual penetration, especially with minors above 13 years of age or the victim is mentally incapacitated, mentally impaired, or physically helpless.

 - The victim is above 13 and below 16 years of age

 - The actor uses force or coercion during the commission to accomplish sexual activity

 - The actor causes a personal injury to the victim at the time of committing the offense

 - The actor had prior knowledge that the victim is mentally incapacitated or physically helpless while committing the offense

 - The accused has relations with the victim up to the fourth degree and holds a position of authority over them

 - The victim is between 16 and 18 years of age, while the actor is a teacher or worked at a children’s institution

 - The victim is a special needs student or a foster home resident between 16-26 years of age, while the actor is a teacher or a worker in a children’s institution, unless they are legally married.

 - Another person or persons assisted the actor in committing the offense